ifisunov/Project_2/README.md

-## Compares two files and shows a difference
+## Cli util compares two files and shows a difference

 ### Install